 Step 2: Networking Networking comes into the picture with every prospect that you maybe have in the bucket and is one of the key ways to find a job in the Netherlands as fast as possible.
 Try to go anywhere there are events in an industry and join expat groups on Meetup.
 The business community in Dutch appreciates personal connections, and many job opportunities come into the light through word-of-mouth networking.

-See also Jobs in Netherlands for Foreigners
+See also Truck Driver Jobs in Canada

 3. Recruitment Agencies: A good idea would be to sign in with recruitment agencies that specialize in finding job offers in your professional field.
 These would be Undutchables, Adams Multilingual Recruitment, and Hays; experience has shown that they have managed to get foreigners in the country employed.
 Based on your skills, these agencies match offers from potential employers.